Written by the Tempdrop Team

 What is a Basal Body Temperature Chart

-Detecting pregnancy or ovulation is likely the reason you started using a basal body temperature chart in the first place.
+Detecting pregnancy or ovulation (to achieve pregnancy) is likely the reason you started tracking your basal body temperature (BBT) in the first place.
 Am I right?

-If you're trying to achieve or avoid pregnancy then your charts will give you the data you need to detect pregnancy or ovulation.
+If you're trying to conceive then your BBT charts will give you the data you need to detect ovulation and pregnancy.

 - Track ovulation